-Seasonal Buyer Reactivations
+Seasonal Buyer Reactivation

-The holiday season is a whirlwind-with the past few holiday seasons being especially The holiday season brings in lots of new customers, many of whom sign up for your emails to get the best holiday deals and stay on top of order-by deadlines.
+The holiday season brings in lots of new customers, many of whom sign up for your emails to get the best holiday deals and stay on top of order-by deadlines.
 However, only some of those end up becoming loyal year-round customers.
-Many become once-a-year gift buyers or, even worse, one-time buyers who never return.
+Many become once-a-year gift buyers or, sadly, one-time buyers who never return.
 Turn more seasonal and one-time buyers into year-round customers by launching a seasonal buyer reactivation program that has one or more of the following components:

-- Progressive profiling emails.
-Use these emails to ask your subscribers questions so you can better understand them, and in doing so improve your email segmentation and personalization.
-Progressive profiling can be especially critical to understanding your subscribers' needs and desires outside of the holiday season, when they're often buying for others and not themselves.
-These campaigns can take a number of approaches, including: - Asking your subscribers to complete a survey-or, better yet, a lifestyle or personality quiz.
-To better understand your subscribers, ask them about their favorite activities, their goals, their fashion choices, or whatever else is appropriate for your brand and gives you information you can use to send more relevant emails.
-You'll get better completion rates if you can make it fun, show survey-takers how they compare to others, or deliver some kind of useful, insightful, or delightful conclusion. - Asking your subscribers about their near-term goals.
-Long-term interests and desires, like those expressed in preference centers, are highly valuable.
-However, learning about your subscribers' short-term interests can be equally rewarding.
-For instance, knowing their spring cleaning plans, spring yard and gardening plans, or spring activity plans can all inform near-term messaging.
-Those plans are also likely to change every year, so this kind of seasonal progressive profiling should be an annual campaign.
+- Progressive profiling campaigns.
+Use these to ask your subscribers questions so you can better understand them, and in doing so improve your email segmentation and personalization.
+Progressive profiling can be especially critical to understanding your subscribers' needs and desires outside of the holiday season.
+These campaigns can take a number of approaches, including: - Asking your subscribers to update their preferences.
+If you have a preference center, ask your subscribers to visit it and indicate the product categories they're interested in hearing about, the newsletters or message streams they'd like to receive, and how often they'd like to receive your campaigns, for example. - Asking your subscribers to complete a survey-or, better yet, a lifestyle or personality quiz.
+To better understand your subscribers, ask them about their favorite activities, their goals, their fashion choices, or whatever else is appropriate for your brand and gives you information you can use to send more relevant campaigns.
+You'll get better completion rates if you can make it fun, show survey-takers how they compare to others, or deliver some kind of useful, insightful, or delightful conclusion.